dowjones/gulp-bundle-assets/docs/API.md

 When enabled, output a list of the unprocessed source files in a similar format to the normal result file.
 The main difference is that instead of paths, the JSON contains lists of paths making up a single bundle.
-The lists of paths are always sorted, so their order is deterministic.
+The lists of paths are sorted by default, so their order is deterministic.
+To override this behaviour see `options.sortUnprocessedOutput`.
 See `options.unprocessedOutputFileName` for the name of the resulting file.
 This option is used in the result-json example as follows: